micro-bitwise/micro-bitwise.github.io/_tutorials/crypto-student-main.md

 Though primitive in nature, this could be considered a very simple free-for-all messaging program.
 Scripts of this kind simply consist of a series of commands that the computer should execute, from top to bottom.
 In this case, the code does the following:

 1. Import some handy conveniences to allow the script to easily manipulate various features of the micro:bit.
-2. Turn on the micro:bit's radio to allow it to communicate over Bluetooth, a technology for wirelessly sending messages over short distances.
+2. Turn on the micro:bit’s radio to allow it to communicate over Bluetooth, a technology for wirelessly sending messages over short distances.
 3. Do the following forever:
-	1. If the 'A' button was pressed, send a message over the radio with your name.
+	1. If the ‘A’ button was pressed, send a message over the radio with your name.
 	2. Check for any messages from the radio, displaying anything that is found.

 There are a few obvious problems with this though.
-Firstly, messaging applications [*usually*](https://en.wikipedia.org/wiki/Yo_(app)) let you write your own message rather than sending one for you — we'll handle this later.
+Firstly, messaging applications [*usually*](https://en.wikipedia.org/wiki/Yo_(app)) let you write your own message rather than sending one for you — we’ll handle this later.
 And secondly, we probably want to introduce some idea of different chats rather than a single free-for-all.

-The radio in the micro:bit doesn't allow you to send messages directly to one person — anyone can listen in on your conversation.
+The radio in the micro:bit doesn’t allow you to send messages directly to one person — anyone can listen in on your conversation.
 Instead, groups of messages can be differentiated by a *channel*.
 Sending messages over multiple channels is similar to the transmission of multiple radio stations.
 Different stations broadcast on different frequencies at the same time, but your car radio — though it *could* listen to all the stations simultaneously — is set up to only listen to one channel at a time.
 After all, nobody wants to listen to One Direction, The Beatles, and Metallica all at the same time.

-Within a particular channel, there are further ways to distinguish between messages such as sending with and filtering by a particular number called an 'address' (much like a postal address).
+Within a particular channel, there are further ways to distinguish between messages such as sending with and filtering by a particular number called an ‘address’ (much like a postal address).
 We can configure the radio to listen and send only on a particular set of related communications — e.g. address 50 on channel 3 — by adding the follow command after enabling the radio:

 ```
 radio.config(channel=7, address=50)
 ```

 You can try this with your partner.
 Add the above line to the script we used previously — choosing a channel between 0 and 100 and an address between 0 and 4,294,967,295 — and watch how the conversation suddenly seems so quiet.
 Despite appearances, however, this conversation is far from private!
-Every message is still being broadcast for all to see, it's just that most devices are keeping themselves to themselves and not eavesdropping.
+Every message is still being broadcast for all to see, it’s just that most devices are keeping themselves to themselves and not eavesdropping.
 So how can we go about resolving this issue of privacy?

 ## Cryptography!

 Thankfully, our old friend cryptography is here to save the day.
 If we scramble our messages such that only the intended recipients are able to unscramble them, our secrets are safe.
-Anyone listening in may intercept the scrambled message, but they won't know what to make of it.
+Anyone listening in may intercept the scrambled message, but they won’t know what to make of it.
 But how should we actually go about muddling up our messages in this way?

 One simple solution, which has been used since at least 50 BC, is the *shift* or *Caesar cipher*.
 This replaces each letter in the *plaintext* (the raw message we want to transmit), with a different letter some fixed number of positions away in the alphabet, wrapping back around to the ends of the alphabet when necessary.
 If we choose to shift three spaces down the alphabet, for example, all `A`s become `D`s, `B`s become `E`s, `X`s become `A`s, etc.